wabuehamm/members.test/README.md

     cp env.template .env
     ${EDITOR} .env

-For screenshot comparison features, download the current screenshot collection from the members area.
+For screenshot comparison features, download the current screenshot collection from the google drive into the directory screenshots-baseline.
 (This is an internal process and not published)

 Afterwards, run the test suites like this